rashidqureshi/MSI-Samples/README.md

 The Managed Service Identity infrastructure is presently deployed in all public Azure regions.
 To use this infrastructure your VM will need to be created in one of the public regions.

 # Deploy VM with managed identity
-Step 1: Add MSI Extension to the VM at deployment time as a dependency within your ARM template:
+Step 1: Add idenity attribute and MSI Extension to the VM at deployment time as a dependency within your ARM template:
 ```
     {
         "apiVersion": "2015-06-15",